Jharkhand Journal of Development and Management Studies

 Call for Papers

-Considering the scope, depth, and significance of the problems, the broader topic of this special theme has been designed to make comprehensive fieldwork research further based on the above evidence by dividing it into the following sub-themes:
+Considering the scope, depth, and significance of the problems, the broader topic of this special theme has been designed to make comprehensive sociologically historical research further based on collective actions and empirical evidences by dividing it into the following sub-themes:

-7. Any other topic closely related to Jobless Growth and Unemployment and directions for future research.
+10. Any other topic closely related to Ethnic Communities and Collective Actions for future research.

 Note: Moreover, we have identified and developed some new areas/themes of national importance for the forthcoming issues of JJDMS up to October-December 2025, whose details are given below.
 Scholars may contribute their research papers on the mentioned themes in advance.